-Exactly what brought about the downfall of the whisky city isn’t entirely clear but it seems likely that a combination of shoddy distilling practices and enhanced competition from the rise of the Speyside whiskies, coupled with the introduction of prohibition in the US left Campbeltown’s many distillers struggling to make ends meet.

-Today Glen Scotia is owned by the Loch Lomond Group, who oversaw a complete relaunch of the brand with an entirely new core range comprising of the Double Cask, the 15 Year Old and the Victoriana.
-The Victoriana is an attempt by Glen Scotia’s distillers to recreate a traditional Campbeltown malt, the likes of which brought such huge success to the region in the first place.
-Bottled at 51.5%, it is available in the UK for around £80.

-v7.1 | Exactly what brought about the downfall of the whisky city isn’t entirely certain, though it seems likely that a combination of shoddy distilling practices and enhanced competition from the rise of the Speyside whiskies, coupled with the introduction of prohibition in the US left Campbeltown’s many distillers struggling to make ends meet.
+Exactly what brought about the downfall of the whisky city isn’t entirely certain, though it seems likely that a combination of shoddy distilling practices and enhanced competition from the rise of the Speyside whiskies, coupled with the introduction of prohibition in the US left Campbeltown’s many distillers struggling to make ends meet.

 Today Glen Scotia is owned by the Loch Lomond Group, who oversaw a complete relaunch of the brand with an entirely new core range comprising of the Double Cask, the 15 Year Old and the Victoriana.
 The Victoriana is an attempt by Glen Scotia’s distillers to recreate a traditional Campbeltown malt, the likes of which brought such huge success to the region in the first place.
 Bottled at 51.5%, it is available in the UK for around £80.